You are here

 Effective November 1, 2009, SUNY Potsdam adopted revisions to its policies regarding animals on campus to create appropriately differentiated policies for display animals and animals actively used for research and teaching purposes.

 The IACUC no longer oversees the animals being used only for display purposes.
-Those animals known as display animals are now overseen by the Health and Safety Officer of the College.
-All inquiries regarding display animals should be directed to the Health and Safety Officer, Calvin Smith at 267-2596.
+Those animals known as display animals are now overseen by the Department of Environmental Health and Safety.
+All inquiries regarding display animals should be directed to the Environmental Health and Safety Officer, Torey Russell at 267-2596.

 Display Animal Policy (PDF)